-The chapel at 6 Belford Park has been the venue for a baptism, a reception of an adult into the Catholic Church with Confirmation, and a wedding in the period covered (2017-2018).
+The chapel at 6 Belford Park has been the venue for an adult baptism with Confirmation, and one receptions of an adult into the Catholic Church with Confirmation in the period covered (2018-2019).

 The chapel and its sacristy are on the ground floor.
 There is a large drawing room on the first floor which has been used for concerts and lectures for at least the last two years.
 These meetings take place regularly and are open to all, as well as free of charge.
 Numbers present have varied over the past year between ten and thirty (which is about the limit of what the room can comfortably seat).